 Initial findings revealed during the Qualitative Phase include the motivations for developing and maintaining sexual agreements, such as to support stronger, healthier, and more satisfying relationships and non-heteronormative identities; to emphasize trust, safety, love, and commitment; and, to a lesser extent, to avoid HIV and STD infection.

 Agreements about whether or not to allow sex with outside partners covered a wide range of types, including monogamous arrangements as well as those that permitted sex with outside partners.
 For those couples who allowed sex with outside partners, most placed rules or conditions limiting when, where, how often, and with whom outside sex was permitted.
 How couples handled breaks in their agreements varied, depending on what condition was broken, whether it was disclosed, and the partner’s reaction.
 In general, disclosure benefited the relationship by giving couples the opportunity to discuss their needs and expectations and by allowing an opportunity for increased communication about and renegotiation of the agreement, if necessary.

 Analysis of data from the Latino Gay Couples Study revealed participants engaging in four behaviors that may actively reduce their HIV risk: approaching sexual agreements from a practical standpoint, maintaining a high literacy around HIV, having exposure to social support groups for Latino gay men and finding support in their relationship with another Latino gay man.

-Analysis of quantitative and qualitative data from the Longitudinal Phase is ongoing and several manuscripts are currently in production.
-Please contact the Principal Investigator or Project Director for more information.
+Data collection for this study is complete but analysis of quantitative and qualitative data is ongoing and several manuscripts are published currently in production.
+Please contact the Principal Investigator for more information.